Amar Singh Ishar Singh: Early life

 Amar holds an LLB from Buckingham University, and Amar also holds a Bachelor of Science and Master in Criminal Justice from the University of Malaya (UM); and Diploma in Shariah Law and Practice from the International International Islamic University Malaysia (IIUM).
 Amar started his career at the Ipoh district police headquarters after completing the Assistant Superintendent Cadet police policy training in 1983.
 He later received ranks and held different positions in the police force.
 Amar Singh was also the first Indian senior police officer to be appointed Commander of The Malaysian Police Training Centre (PULAPOL), Kuala Lumpur Police Chief and Director of Commercial Criminal Investigation Departement.

-Raised in a family involved in the field of policing, father Amar, Ishar Singh, joined the Police Federated Malay States in 1939, a year after coming to Malaya from Punjab.
+Raised in a family involved in the field of policing, father Amar, Ishar Singh, joined the Federated Malay States Police in 1939, a year after coming to Malaya from Punjab.
 According to an English -language news portal, Ishar is a pioneer member of the special police squad team.
 Datuk Amar, Bachan Singh, was a constable in the early 1900s.

 On 25 May 2018, his contract as KL Police Chief was extended.
 He ended his career as a police officer on 5 December 2018 after three decades of service with the PDRM.